luca-alexandru24/luca-alexandru24/README.md

-I write code sometimes
+I write code sometimes;
-Also developing games
+Also developing games;
-I like to learn as much as possible of most programming languages
+I like to learn as much as possible of most programming languages;

-Linux,Mac user
+Linux,Mac,Windows user